Characters: Pokémon Anime - Team Rocket

 - Spider Tank: The Magikarp submarine became one in one episode, and it climbed a cliff.

 - Status Quo Is God: Subverted in B/W. First, Team Rocket remained competent villains even when they went back to dressing in white and going after Pikachu and other Pokémon.
 Double subverted when Meowth was "fired from TR" and joined forces with Ash's group for a few episodes....only to reveal that he was still with Team Rocket and was merely tricking Ash and co.
 Played straight from the Decalore Islands arc and onward though.

-- Stealth Hi/Bye: They're pulling these left and right as of Best Wishes.
+- Stealth Hi/Bye: They pull these left and right during Best Wishes.